lakshyashishir/moodmeme/README.md

 # MoodMeme 🎭

 An AI-powered Telegram bot that generates hilarious crypto memes using real-time market data.
 Drop a token name, get back a perfectly timed meme with snarky AI captions!
+[NOTE: This project is incomplete.]

 ## Features